This article is focused on the most secure way to protect bitcoin and keep it safe from hackers and online scammers.

 4. If you have a huge amount of stored Bitcoins, you may consider using Cold Storage to secure them.

 With Cold Storage, your wallet will be available in physical form, rather than just being stored online or on your PC.
 The cold storage may be in the form of paper wallets or flash drives.

 Hope this article was helpful?

-If you are new into cryptocurrencies, please know that it is a high risk investment.
+If you are new to cryptocurrencies, please know that it is a high-risk investment.
 If you are the careless type, keep off from this kind of business.